marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 > Marcus helped us being **innovative** yesterday when he shut down 3 of 4 ideas for hacks as 'not feasible'

+> When Marcus made it very clear that failure is not an option - well I tell ya… that really trigged my **innovation** spirit!

 Well… that's not innovative.
 And it shows clearly.

 #### We're collaborative!